Polight/lego/docs/content/v1/deep.md

 ## Dependencies

 It is still fully compatible with native _custom elements_.
-No magic behind the scene, no complexity, just a couple of useful methods to write native web-components easier.
+No magic behind the scene, no complexity, just a couple of useful methods to write native Web Components easier.

 Using a compiled component has no dependency, nothing extra injected in the browser.